millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 Images are usually represented on computers as 3-dimensional arrays.
 Each 2-dimensional layer represents the red, green, and blue color values, so each pixel on the image is really a vector in :math:`\mathbb R^3`.

-..
-Task 2
-.. ------

-..
-Write a function that accepts an image array (of shape ``(m, n, 3)``), an integer number of clusters ``k``, and an integer number of samples ``S``.
-..
-Reshape the image so that each row represents a single pixel.
-..
-Choose ``S`` pixels to train a K-Means model on with ``k`` clusters.
-..
-Make a copy of the original picture where each pixel has the same color as its cluster center.
-..
-Return the new image.
-..
-You may use ``sklearn.cluster.KMeans`` instead of your implementation from the previous problem.

-..
-Test your code with different values of ``k`` and ``S`` on some of the images from `<https://www.nasa.gov/multimedia/imagegallery/index.html>`_.
-Include one of your color-quantized pictures in your submitted lab.

 Task 2a
 -------